 “Steve.
 He found it.”

 The jury has decided.
 Case closed, settled.
+Each of us became $333 richer except for Steve.

 We each got six President Grants.
 After riding uptown, Steve walked into Union State Bank across from the Amery Theatre to get change for the rest of our payout.